M. Ibrahim and the Flowers of the Koran: Adaptations

 In 2003, the book was adapted for film by François Dupeyron.
-Omar Sharif was awarded the César Award for Best Actor in 2004 for his portrayal of Mr. Ibrahim.
+Omar Sharif was awarded the César Award for Best Actor in 2004 for his portrayal of M. Ibrahim.
 See: Monsieur Ibrahim et les Fleurs du Coran.

 In 2004, the book was published in an edition for schooling, at the 3rd Level of Collège and also in the Professional Lycée.
 In Germany, it has been published with vocabulary annotations, making it a candidate book for French education, in the French as a second language courses.

 The play was performed at the Théâtre Rive Gauche in Paris in September to October 2018.

 It has been revived as a monologue multiple times in Lisbon at Teatro Meridional since 2012, each time directed and performed by Miguel Seabra.